roboart2019/sign/project_task_sign_oca/readme/CONFIGURE.md

 3. (Optional) Go to Project > Configuration > Settings.

-- In the Task Sign section, define a template to enable automatic task sign requests.
+- In the Sign Oca section, define a template to enable automatic task sign requests.
 - Use the template previously created.